AkshayrajsinhChudasama/Book-Shopping-Cart-.NET-Core-MVC/README.md

 This application is very important part of any ecommerce application and used everywhere.

 *ON WHICH PLATFORM DOES THE SYSTEM WORK*
---> This system works on asp.net and for that visual studio is must i made this system using visual studio 2019 and for database i used ms sql server database .
+--> This system works on .net core mvc and for that visual studio is must i made this system using visual studio 2019 and for database i used ms sql server database .

 *HOW TO USE THIS SYSTEM*
 --> Install visual studio from this(https://visualstudio.microsoft.com/).